-The purpose of this policy is to confirm that Penketh High School fulfils "its obligations in respect of identifying the need for, requesting and implementing access arrangements."
-[JCQ 'General regulations for approved centres' Chapter 5]
+The purpose of this policy is to confirm that Penketh High School fulfils its obligations in respect of identifying the need for, requesting, and implementing access arrangements.

 2. Aims

 Our EAA policy aims to:

 - Reflect a whole centre approach to access arrangements - Comply with JCQ criteria for reasonable adjustments for candidates with disabilities and learning difficulties - Meet the needs of an individual candidate without affecting the integrity of the assessment